andreas-mausch/docker-javacard/readme.md

 There is also the *GlobalPlatform Card Manager* on the JavaCard itself, a privileged on-card applet.

+`gp.jar` is the most powerful tool of them, and the one I use most often.

 See the [./docs](./docs) folder for usage examples for each.

 # Sources